 Because the research shows that cognitive function remains flexible, even in participants diagnosed with Alzheimer’s disease, researchers hope that this discovery could also pave the way for future research, with scientists finding ways to take advantage of this “plasticity” to improve memory and concentration throughout the year.

-Although the research is intriguing and will help to inform current and future dementia care, it’s just a small part of the wider research into what is an incredibly complex topic, as Dr Rosa Sancho, Head of Research of Alzheimer’s Research UK, points out.
+Although the research is intriguing and will help to inform current and future dementia care, it’s just a small part of the wider research into what is an incredibly complex topic.